 - Charitable deductions.
 Consider your tax bracket and projected tax bill when deciding on the amount to contribute for the year.
 It’s best to make a charitable contribution in the year you’ll gain the most tax benefit.

 - Affordable health care tax credit.
-To qualify for the health care tax credit as a small business, a few things need to line up: You must have 50 or fewer employees; each employee must earn an average annual wage of less than $50,000; you must cover at least 50 percent of the cost of healthcare coverage for each employee through a Small Business Health Options Program (SHOP).
+To qualify for the health care tax credit as a small business, a few things need to line up: You must have fewer than 25 employees; each employee must earn an average annual wage of less than $50,000; you must cover at least 50 percent of the cost of healthcare coverage for each employee through a Small Business Health Options Program (SHOP).
 The maximum credit is 50 percent.

 - Employee retirement fund.
 Businesses can deduct the amount of money the company contributes toward their employees’ 401(k) or other retirement funds.
 Small-business startups get a tax credit during their first three years for opening a retirement plan for their employees.